|

 better, I was not over controlling and the Manx was tracking like it was on rails.

+Even pulled off a smooth landing.
 The finished picture above are of the finished cat and after 2 nasty

 crashes.
 If you want a hot plane to enhance your skills or for combat, this is